Guide

 02

-• You are a company or an LLP - mandatory every year, even if no business was done and there was zero income
+• You are a company or LLP - mandatory every year, even with zero income and no activity

 • Your total income exceeds the basic exemption limit for your age

-• You made a high-value transaction - bank deposit above Rs.
+• High-value transaction: bank deposit above Rs.
 1 crore, international travel above Rs.
 2 lakh, electricity above Rs.
 1 lakh

-• You are a director in any Indian company - even if it is a dormant startup you co-founded years ago
+• You are a director in any Indian company - even a dormant startup

 • You invested more than Rs.
 10 lakh in mutual funds or stocks during the year

-• You hold any asset outside India or have an account with a foreign bank
+• You hold any asset outside India or have a foreign bank account

-• Tax was deducted at source from any payment and you want to claim it back
+• Tax was deducted at source and you want to claim it back

 03

-Sometimes the most practical reason to file has nothing to do with tax.
+Sometimes the best reason to file has nothing to do with tax.

-• Visa applications: US, UK, and Schengen embassies routinely ask for 2-3 years of ITRs as standard income proof
+• Visa applications: US, UK, and Schengen embassies routinely ask for 2-3 years of ITR as income proof

-• Home loans and car loans: Banks and NBFCs ask self-employed applicants for ITR copies; increasingly, salaried applicants are asked too
+• Home loans and car loans: Banks and NBFCs ask self-employed applicants for ITR copies; increasingly salaried applicants too

 • Government tenders: ITR submission is a standard pre-qualification requirement